 These brightly colored blooms will add a cheery pop of color (pink! orange! yellow!) to your space and increase the flow of oxygen in the air at night, like the snake and aloe plants.
 Another great option for those who suffer from allergies or sleep apnea, gerbera daisies are also amazing air-purifiers.
 But unlike their NASA-approved counterparts, these are annual plants (they last one year) and are a little fussier when it comes to care.
 They need bright light and the soil should be thoroughly soaked through and completely dried each time you water them.

-The spider plant is another easy to care for sleep aid that removes toxins from and purifies the air.
-It also can get rid of unwanted odor and sustain oxygen levels, in turn promoting a better night’s rest.
+The spider plant is another easy-to-care for sleep aid that removes toxins from and purifies the air, according to research from Plant Physiology.
+It also can get rid of unwanted odor and sustain oxygen levels, in turn promoting a better night's rest.
 Plus, this plant just looks cool, and works in a hanging or standing pot.

 These flowers may be the obvious choice if you want something that looks gorgeous and smells equally as so.
-But there’s a bonus: they can reduce stress and induce sleep, too.
-A natural sedative, a study claim gardenia is as effective as valium.
-That’s certainly surprising, but if you suffer from insomnia or anxiety, the natural alternative could add some calm.
-They are super delicate and need bright sun yet not direct sun and high-humidity—if the petals or leaves seem droopy, spray them with a little water.
+But there's a bonus: They can reduce stress and induce sleep, too.
+A natural sedative, a study suggests gardenia is as effective as valium.
+That's certainly surprising, but if you suffer from anxiety or insomnia, the natural alternative could add some calm.
+They are super delicate, and need bright sun, yet not direct sun and high-humidity—if the petals or leaves seem droopy, spray them with a little water.
 Like the gerbera daisy, these are more suited for someone with a green thumb.